willmuron/Week-3-repository-wmuron/README.md

 ### Steps to Fork & Clone a Repository
 1. Go to GitHub → Open the repository you want to use.
-2. Click the "Fork" button (top right).
+2. Click the "Fork" button (top right or left in some devices).
 3. Your forked version will now have a new URL.
-4. Copy the URL and clone it to the HPC:
+4. Copy the URL and clone it to the HPC in your home directory:
    ```bash
    git clone https://your.forked.repository-url
    ```